Introduction

 Why are back-and-forth emails bad?

 Let’s be honest – emails have their place, but excessive emailing doesn’t.
-Do not forget the depth to which it can pull you in.
-And the moment you will realize it, it will be too late to escape the overwhelm.
+It’s easy to get stuck in the loop of messages, and the moment you will realize it, it will be too late to escape the overwhelm.

 According to a citation in Email Characteristics, Work Performance, and Distress Study – “Several studies have shown that frequent email interruptions and high connectivity can instigate work overload, time pressure, job dissatisfaction, work disengagement, stress and feelings like anger and sadness.
 (Barley et al., 2011; Derks et al., 2021; Jerejian et al., 2013; Mano and Mesch, 2010; Sonnentag et al., 2018; Ten Brummelhuis et al., 2012).“